COVID-19 Vaccine Information

 - If you have questions, be sure to ask your regular care team before you arrive.

-- Please also review this Pfizer Vaccine Emergency Use Authorization for more details about the vaccine.
+- Please also review the Moderna Vaccine Emergency Use Authorization, or Janssen (Johnson & Johnson) Emergency Use Authorization for more details about the vaccines.

 If the person you bring does not have a COVID-19 vaccine appointment, they will not receive a vaccination.

-The Pfizer/BioNTech and Moderna vaccines do not use live or weakened versions of the coronavirus causing COVID-19.
+The Pfizer/BioNTech and Moderna vaccines do . use live or weakened versions of the coronavirus causing COVID-19.
 Instead, these vaccines have genetic material called mRNA or “messenger RNA” that is taken from the virus.
 Both vaccines come in two doses.
-Once you receive both doses of the vaccine, it will likely take several weeks for your body to develop immunity.
-Learn more.
+People receiving the Pfizer/BioNTech vaccine will need a second dose 21 days after the first, while those who get the Moderna vaccine will need a booster 28 days laterRead more.

-No, it is not possible to get COVID-19 from the vaccine.
-The Pfizer and Moderna vaccines use only genetic material from the virus while other vaccines being studied use inactivated versions of the virus.
-None of these can cause COVID-19.
-Learn more.
+It is not possible to get COVID-19 from the vaccines.
+The Pfizer/BioNTech and Moderna vaccines use only genetic material from the coronavirus causing COVID-19 while the Janssen (Johnson & Johnson) vaccine delivers that genetic material using a weakened adenovirus (Ad26).
+Read more.

-The COVID-19 vaccine is not effective unless you receive both doses.
-The first dose of the vaccine helps prepare your immune system and the second dose provides most of the immunity.
-Learn more.
+The Pfizer/BioNTECH and Moderna COVID-19 vaccines are not fully effective unless you receive both doses.
+The first dose of the vaccine triggers your immune system response and the second dose completes the process so that you have the best-possible protection.
+The Janssen (Johnson & Johnson) vaccine only requires a single dose for full effectiveness.